A350 Melksham bypass

 Induced traffic can occur when there is a suppressed travel demand, especially because of severe congestion on a network.
 This can result in an additional increase in traffic.
 This is not usually a major factor in Wiltshire because in most places the level of congestion is not as severe as in many predominantly urban areas.
 However, the traffic modelling being carried out will consider this aspect, including taking into account other improvements on the network.
 On the A350 the main factor influencing traffic growth on the network is expected to be from population growth, particularly in connection with housing and employment expansion in the corridor.

-It is likely to be a single carriageway, but this may depend on the traffic flows associated with particular options.
-It is possible that provision for future dualling could be included where justified, as has been the case with other schemes on the A350 in Wiltshire.
+It is likely to be a single carriageway, but it is likely that provision for future dualling would be included where justified, as has been the case with other schemes on the A350 in Wiltshire.

-It is likely that the junctions would be roundabouts or traffic signal controlled junctions, but this would depend on the traffic flows with each option.
+It is likely that the junctions would be roundabouts.
 It is unlikely that the use of grade separated junctions with slip roads would be justified with the currently anticipated traffic flows on the main route and the side roads.

 Where routes cross footpaths and rights of way, arrangements would be made to provide crossing facilities where practicable, which could include bridges or underpasses.
 In some cases, rights of way may be diverted to safe crossing points at agricultural or accommodation overbridges or underpasses.
 The amenity value of rights of way is appreciated, especially those close to urban areas, and as far as possible the severance of routes would be avoided.
 Pedestrian, equestrian and cyclist crossing facilities could also be provided at junctions where traffic speeds would be lower.

-It is unlikely that a cycle route would be provided along the bypass, but facilities could be included along the bypassed road, linking to a wider network of routes within the town.
-Proposals for cycling improvements in the town would be developed in parallel with the proposed scheme.
+It is unlikely that a cycle route would be provided alongside the bypass, but cycle routes could be provided to link existing routes, and facilities could be included along the bypassed road, linking to a wider network of routes within the town.
+Proposals for cycling improvements in the town are being developed in parallel with the proposed scheme.

-Routes across agricultural land could potentially sever farm holdings and affect agricultural operations.
-Refinement of the route options, including changes to the alignment, could reduce these impacts, and the provision of bridges or underpasses, especially if also used by rights of way could also help, but where this is not feasible it may have to be treated as a compensation matter.
-The current consultation is seeking to obtain information on land use in order to understand how potential impacts could be reduced.
+The scheme would potentially sever farm holdings and affect agricultural operations.
+Refinement of the scheme, including minor changes to the alignment, could reduce these impacts, and the provision of bridges or underpasses, especially if also used by rights of way could also help, but where this is not feasible it may have to be treated as a compensation matter.
+Direct access onto the bypass from fields and properties would be generally be avoided for safety reasons.
+The current consultation is seeking to obtain further information on land use in order to understand how potential impacts could be reduced.

-The potential Wilts and Berks canal is shown as one of the route constraints on the consultation information.
-As both schemes progress the exact arrangements will become more defined.
+The potential Wilts and Berks canal was shown as one of the potential route constraints on the initial consultation information.
+As both schemes develop the exact arrangements for accommodating the the canal will become more clear.
+The current bypass proposals include the provision of a bridge over the route of the old canal.

 It would be expected that major junctions and roundabouts would have street lighting for safety reasons.
 The majority of the route would be unlikely to be lit.